AdhithyanSivakumar/Animal-Detection-and-alerting/README.md

-# Snake Detection and Alerting System
+# Animal Detection and Alerting System

 ## Description
-The Snake Detection and Alerting System is a computer vision project that aims to detect the presence of snakes in proximity to humans and issue alerts in real-time.
+The Animal Detection and Alerting System is a computer vision project that aims to detect the presence of snakes in proximity to humans and issue alerts in real-time.
 The system utilizes a custom-trained YOLOv model and leverages the power of OpenCV for processing the detections.
-This project can be extended to include the detection and alerting of other dangerous animals as well.
+Initially we are focussing on snakes, but this project can be extended to include the detection and alerting of other dangerous animals as well.

 ## Project Goals
 - Develop an accurate and efficient snake detection system capable of real-time processing.